 But a 2010 study that looked into this actually found that most people who tried to lose weight while wearing a corset just ended up taking off the corset because it was so uncomfortable.

-There is one actual potential plus: If you have a higher body weight, a waist trainer might give you temporary core support you might need to boost your mobility and flexibility.
+There is one actual potential plus: If you have a higher body weight, a waist trainer might give you temporary core support you may need to boost your mobility and flexibility.

-But since there are some definite risks (more on those in a sec), you should run the idea by your doctor or a physical therapist before giving it a try.
+But since there are some definite risks (more on those in a sec), you should run the idea by a doctor or physical therapist before giving it a try.